- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

 Any type of business or institution that owns or operates the frontage at the ground floor of a building may be eligible to install and maintain a Street Seat.
 Business Improvement Districts (BIDs) and non-profit organizations without frontage can also be eligible, if they work in partnership with a local business that does have frontage.
 Additionally, via NYC DOT Sponsorship Agreement, anyone may apply for a Street Seat to be sponsored or anyone may sponsor a Street Seat.
 All applications for Street Seats require support from the property owner and approval from the local Community Board before installation can take place.
-DOT does not charge an application or permit fee.
+NYC DOT does not charge an application or permit fee.

 All potential Street Seat sites are expected to be both safe and practical.
-DOT will review all applications to confirm that they meet the below criteria:
+NYC DOT will review all applications to confirm that they meet the below criteria:

 - The site must be a pleasant place to sit.
 The purpose of Street Seats is to enhance already vibrant street life; there should be complementary adjacent uses.